 What truly stands out in the dance of the milongueros is not the complexity of their steps, but their exceptional musicality and choreography, characterized by the following qualities:

 (1) They dance at a slower pace, allowing the woman to follow in a restful and elegant manner.
 (2) Each step is thoughtfully crafted and clearly led, focusing on expressing the music and feelings, not on impression.
 (3) They pause after each musical phrase or sequence, much like punctuation marks structure a sentence.
 (4) The pause is not static but filled with subtle motion, offering the woman space for personal expression and embellishment.
 (5) Their steps are pulsating—resembling surging waves rather than a steady stream—facilitating cadencia in the dance.
 (6) Transitions between steps are smooth, often involving slight pivots to prepare for the next surge in a different direction.
-(7) Surging step, pause, soft transition, and another surge constitute the basic rhythm of their dance.
+(7) Surging step, pause, soft transition, and another surge constitute the intrinsic rhythm of their dance.
 This arrangement can better reflect the music, sentiment and feelings that feature social tango.

 Many of them have begun to adopt the style of the milongueros.
 A standout example is the man in the hat who appears between 3:10 and 3:50.
-By incorporating more pauses and slow motions into his dance, he has achieved a style that feels deeper, more flavorful, and less gymnastic.
+By incorporating more pauses and slow motions into his choreography, he has achieved a dance that feels deeper, more flavorful, and less gymnastic.
 Pauses and slow motion in tango are like punctuation in writing—they make the dance more musical, meaningful, expressive, and captivating (see Floorcraft, Choreography and Hastiness).
 The following is another such example.

 No comments: